DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/10_futurology.md

 Writers / artists / designers who self-publish will increase

-Amazon spreading, also causing chances for idependent publishers?
+Amazon spreading, also causing chances for independent publishers?

 Blurring lines between media company / publisher / writer.
 What is the added value of a publisher?
 What distinguishes the publisher from those other companies or independent one-man-publishers?
 How will publishers redefine their expertise? (http://www.litragger.com/literature-news/commentary/5-myths-about-the-new-era-of-publishing/)